csgillespie/efficientR/main.md

 Most well documented packages provide some example data for you to play with.
 This can help demonstrate use cases in specific domains, that uses a particular data format.
 The command `data(package = "package_name")` will show the datasets in a package.
 Datasets provided by **dplyr**, for example, can be viewed with `data(package = "dplyr")`.

-Raw data (i.e. data which has not been converted into R's native `.Rds` format) is usually located with the sub-folder `extdata` in R (which corresponds to `inst/extdata` when developing packages.
+Raw data (i.e. data which has not been converted into R's native `.Rds` format) is usually located within the sub-folder `extdata` in R (which corresponds to `inst/extdata` when developing packages.
 The function `system.file()` outputs file paths associated with specific packages.
 To see all the external files within the **readr** package, for example, one could use the following command:

 ```r